How much water should I carry?

-How much water do you need is a complex issue and is dependent on so many factors; your body weight, the duration of the ride; how fit and well you are (this can effect how much water your lose through perspiration and increased breathing rate), how hydrated were you before you set out for your ride; will you have access to water at any stage of the ride and so on…
+How much water do you need is a complex issue and is dependent on so many factors; your body weight, the duration of the ride; how fit and well you are (this can effect how much water you lose through perspiration and increased breathing rate).
+How hydrated were you before you set out for your ride; will you have access to water at any stage of the ride?

 So let us consider what we do know:

 It is suggested that we drink 33mls x our body weight of water per day.
 So for a 50kg person it is, 50 x 0.033 = 1.65L per day.
 For a 80kg person, 80kg x0.033= 2.64L per day.